aximgeo/tech-blog/README.md

 * Is fun (funny) to read.

 ## Workflow
-Posts will be published every other Tuesday, and we'll schedule folks to write articles the month before.
-The worflow will be something like:
+Posts will be published every other Tuesday, and we'll schedule folks to write articles the month before; the goal is to generate high-quality content on a regular basis.
+This is intended to be an **informal process**, so if something isn't working for you, speak up!

 ### Authoring
 By the end of the *month before* your target publish date: